Creating custom themes

 title

-• Two font family types let you differentiate between regular text and headings but still keep the product styles consistent.
+• Two font family types let you differentiate between regular text and headings while keeping the product styles consistent.

-• If you're using a custom font in this token, don't forget to include your font file into the product
+• If you're using a custom font in this token, don't forget to include your font file in the product.

 Format: